The Children of Lir: A Fascinating Irish Legend

 Inish Glora, the Isle of the Atlantic Ocean

-It was also the same place where they met the holy man who took care of them while they lived by his house.
-Legends say that when the Children of Lir turned back to their human forms after the spell broke, they died immediately considering their very old age.
-In sequence, people buried their bodies on that island.
-In some stories they fly home before becoming human, only to find the ruins of their home.
+It was also where they met the holy man who cared for them while they lived by his house.
+Legends say that when the Children of Lir returned to their human forms after the spell broke, they died immediately, considering their ancient age.

 The Tullynally Castle